Sep 11, 2025

 For e-commerce teams and agencies, these KPIs track efficiency and execution.
 They connect the day-to-day processes with customer outcomes and long-term growth.

 Let’s say you’re running a seasonal campaign.
 Traffic surges, but your stockout rate spikes and fulfillment times creep up.
 Looking at campaign data side by side with operational KPIs shows a clear pattern: marketing brought in demand faster than inventory could handle.
+AI Inventory planning tools like Prediko help solve this by forecasting demand and setting smarter reorder points, so your campaigns don’t outpace supply.

 Without connecting these insights, you might assume the campaign underperformed when in reality the bottleneck was in operations.